pwa-brussels/playgrounds-bxl/README.md

 1. Load page (twice possibly)
 1. Copy endpoint data into Messagin section of site at (1)

+## Firebase notifications
+1. See notes for Curl command (make sure app is not the active tab on your browser)

 ## See it in action

 https://pwa-brussels.github.io/playgrounds-bxl/